-- a. help identify new trends, issues or problems within the district that clubs may want to address - b. visit clubs within the district to speak about successful Community Service projects and provide information on Rotary programs and emphases to help strengthen their projects - c. encourage and assist club Community Service chairs in carrying out their responsibilities - d. encourage clubs to organize a Rotary Community Corps (RCC) if appropriate, and encourage district-level RCC meetings to exchange project development ideas - e. maintain intercommittee communication with other district committees - f. organize district-level club Community Service chair meetings, in connection with the district conference, district training assembly and other meetings, to exchange ideas and promote projects - g. identify areas for cooperation between club Community Service projects and local non-Rotary service organizations, by sharing information and helping clubs to set goals - h. request regular reports on successful Community Service projects from club Community Service chairs, for promotion through the governor's monthly letter, and report to RI for possible publication - i. organize exhibits of outstanding Community Service projects at district and zone meetings - j. organize district-wide Community Service activities. - k. promote resources for service and engagement, inclusive of Rotary Fellowships and Rotary Action Groups. - facilitate district recognition for clubs and/or individuals who advance the principles of Rotary, including vocational service and empowering and engaging young people.
+- b. visit clubs within the district to speak about successful Community Service projects and provide information on Rotary programs and emphases to help strengthen their projects - c. encourage and assist club Community Service chairs in carrying out their responsibilities - d. encourage clubs to organize a Rotary Community Corps (RCC) if appropriate, and encourage district-level RCC meetings to exchange project development ideas - e. maintain intercommittee communication with other district committees - f. organize district-level club Community Service chair meetings, in connection with the district conference, district training assembly and other meetings, to exchange ideas and promote projects - g. identify areas for cooperation between club Community Service projects and local non-Rotary service organizations, by sharing information and helping clubs to set goals - h. request regular reports on successful Community Service projects from club Community Service chairs, for promotion through the governor's monthly letter, and report to RI for possible publication - i. organize exhibits of outstanding Community Service projects at district and zone meetings - j. organize district-wide Community Service activities. - k. promote resources for service and engagement, inclusive of Rotary Fellowships and Rotary Action Groups. - facilitate district recognition for clubs and/or individuals who advance the principles of Rotary, including vocational service and empowering and engaging young people.